My rating: 5 of 5 stars

 I think listening to the audio might have been confusing if I hadn’t read this before, since there are many footnotes and several of them are quite long.
 (I’ve read the print version twice).
 But I loved listening to this book.
 Simon Prebble’s narration is wonderful.

-This book definitely isn’t for everyone.
-As other reviews have pointed out, it’s written in a 19th century style, including traditional spellings like “shew” and “chuse.”
+The book is written in a pastiche of 19th century style, including traditional spellings like "shew" and "chuse."
 (This took some getting used to; I think all the editions of 19th century classics I’ve read have had the spellings modernized, so I wasn’t familiar with the older spellings.)

 No comments: